jamesmills/laravel-notification-rate-limit/README.md

 ### Overding the time the notification is rate limited for

 By default an throttled Notification will be throttled for `60` seconds.

-If you would like to override this you can add the below to your Notification class.
+Update globally with the `rate_limit_seconds` config setting.

+Update for an individual basis by adding the below to the Notification

 ``` php
 // Change rate limit to 1 hour